maim-lain/depraved-awakening/walkthrough.md

 <br>

 [**Depraved Awakening - Incest Patch + Improvements Mod**](https://github.com/maim-lain/mythicmanor/blob/master/mod.md)
 To follow this walkthrough perfectly you'll need the mod.
-Following this walkthrough will get you as many scenes as possible, but some events won't be available if you are not using the mod.
+This walkthrough gets as many scenes as possible, but some events won't be available if you are not using the mod.

 <br>
 <br>